Updated Nov. 25, 2019

 Because of this, CRE professionals see the writing on the wall – they can no longer ignore the STEM and creative industries as they begin to encroach on leasing demand from the old reliable FIRE tenants with their long term leases and strong credit.

-So, how different are the workplace expectations from these two sets of industies?
+So, how different are the workplace expectations from these two sets of industries?
 Is the demand for amenities really just a tech thing?

 But, as we mentioned in the last post in our Amenity War series, these expectations and demands are spreading far and wide as other industries take note of the effect it has on employee happiness, productivity, and loyalty – particularly with the millennial generation who is on track to dominate 75% of the workforce by 2025.

-A good example of this shift is right in our backyard in the Seaport neighborhood of Boston.
+A good example of this shift is right in HqO’s backyard in the Seaport neighborhood of Boston.
 Years ago it was designated as the Innovation District, a place where fledgling startups flocked to cheap rents in undeveloped loft space and old warehouses.
-This campaign, a huge initiative for Mayor Menino and his administration, invested in the idea of economic growth from entrepreneurship and began to design the Innovation District with that user in mind.
-As developers began executing on that vision, and given its otherwise untouched proximity and views of beautiful Boston Harbor, rents began to rise, pushing out many of the startups and inviting in the PwCs, Goodwin Procters, and State Streets of the world.
+This campaign, a huge initiative for Mayor Thomas Menino and his administration, invested in the idea of economic growth from entrepreneurship and began to design the Innovation District with that user in mind.
+As developers began executing on that vision — and given its otherwise untouched proximity and views of beautiful Boston Harbor — rents began to rise, pushing out many of the startups and inviting in the PwCs, Goodwin Procters, and State Streets of the world.

 The bottom line is that the future of work for ALL industries is this tech-enabled, amenity-driven workplace experience.
-For FIRE and TAMI industries, every professional will be connected tenants – and these tenants want concierce style services, they want access to health and wellness activities, they want easier commutes and proximity to city centers, and they want user experiences and tech-enabled perks.
+For FIRE and TAMI industries, every professional will be a connected tenant – and these tenants want concierge-style services, access to health and wellness activities, easier commutes, better proximity to city centers, and user experiences with tech-enabled perks.

-The landlords that design all workplace experiences with this in mind, regardless of industry of tenant occupancy, will see longterm success as CRE continues to transform from a business of renting space, to a user experience business.
+The landlords that design all workplace experiences with this in mind, regardless of industry of tenant occupancy, will see long-term success as CRE continues to transform from a business of renting space, to a tenant-experience business.